 Join Jen Kramer for an in-depth discussion in this video Language overrides: Changing Joomla!'s default text outputs, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - We've been working on this website now…over two different courses…and many, many, many videos.…At this point, you should have a pretty good grasp…of where the text comes from for each item…that you see here on this webpage.…For example, you know that you configured…the menu bar to have these words in it…and the pages that they link to.…You know you configured the testimonials…that appear here on the side of the page.…But how about this contact form here?…You've installed a contact form to appear,…and you've put in this address here…for that contact form, but what about…these words like contact, or contact form,…or send an email, all fields with a star are required,…or the fact that this says name,…email, subject, and message?…Where does that text come from,…and what if you wanted to change that?…So one of the things that has bugged me…about this is the words contact form right here.…